cf-toolsuite/cf-butler/README.md

         "zoo-labs"
       ]
     }
+  ],
+  "query-policies": [
+    {
+      "description":"Query policy that will run two queries and email the results as per the template configuration.", "queries": [
+          {
+              "name": "docker-images",
+              "description": "Find all running Docker image based containers", "sql": "select * from application_detail where running_instances > 0 and requested_state = 'started' and image is not null"
+          },
+          {
+              "name": "all-apps-pushed-and-still-running-in-the-last-week",
+              "description": "Find all running applications pushed in the last week not including the system organization", "sql": "select * from application_detail where running_instances > 0 and requested_state = 'started' and week(last_pushed) = week(current_date) -1 AND year(last_pushed) = year(current_date) and organization not in ('system')"
+          }
+      ],
+      "email-notification-template":{
+        "from": "admin@nowhere.me",
+        "to": [ "drwho@tardis.io" ],
+        "subject": "Query Policy Sample Report",
+        "body": "Results are herewith attached for your consideration."
+    }
   ]
 }
 ```
-> Establish policies to remove stopped applications and/or orphaned services.
+> Establish policies to delete and scale applications, delete service instances, and query for anything from schema.
 This endpoint is only available when `cf.policies.provider` is set to `dbms`.

 > Consult the [java.time.Duration](https://docs.oracle.com/javase/8/docs/api/java/time/Duration.html#parse-java.lang.CharSequence-) javadoc for other examples of what you can specify when setting values for `from-duration` properties above.